 No one can stop you.

-Ultimately it is your determination, your effort, and the learning and experience you will acquire that will see you through to achieve your goals.
+Ultimately, it is your determination, your effort, and the learning and on-the-job experience you acquire that will help you achieve your goals.
 I believe you're already off to an excellent start.

 Editor's note: Emails have been edited for punctuation and formatting to conform with Business News Daily's style.
 The original wording has not been altered.